-- 6.4 Section 4 has set out Ofcom's view that it is reasonable to use the PPP cost data produced by BT's cost attribution system to determine PPP charges.
-In determining charges, Ofcom is proposing to rely on BT's 2002/03 accounting figures, as these contain the latest available audited costs of PPP. - 6.5 As set out in Section 3 and Section 5 respectively, Ofcom proposes: - the exclusion of service centre costs from PPP; and - pooling PPP costs with equivalent costs incurred by BT Wholesale, when BT Retail purchases narrowband interconnection services, and recovering them across all call minutes that are conveyed or transit on BT's network. - 6.6 Both of these proposals result in changes to the current level of PPP charges. - 6.7 Section 3 of the ORR report identified the following overstatements of cost for 2002/03: - provision and installation overstatement (2002/03) £1.0m; - direct marketing overstatement (2002/03) £5.3m; and - treatment of Surfport in survey (2002/03) overstatement £2.0m. - 6.8 BT has provided adjusted LRIC, FAC and SAC costs for PPP having removed service centre costs and the above identified overstatements.
+- 6.4 Section 4 has set out that Ofcom considers that it is reasonable to use the PPP cost data produced by BT's cost attribution system to determine PPP charges.
+In determining charges, Ofcom is relying on BT's 2002/03 accounting figures, as these contain the latest available audited costs of PPP. - 6.5 As set out in Section 3 and Section 5 respectively, Ofcom has concluded that: - service centre costs should be excluded from PPP; and - PPP costs should be pooled with equivalent costs incurred by BT Wholesale in the provision of narrowband interconnection services to BT Retail and recovered across all call minutes that are conveyed or transit on BT's network. - 6.6 Section 3 of the ORR report identified the following overstatements of cost for 2002/03: - provision and installation overstatement (2002/03) £1.0m; - direct marketing overstatement (2002/03) £5.3m; and - treatment of Surfport in survey (2002/03) overstatement £2.0m.

+6.7 BT has provided adjusted LRIC, FAC and SAC costs for PPP, having removed service centre costs and the above identified overstatements.
 Table 6.1 sets out these revised figures.